CheeseCake87/flask-imp/main/_flask_launchpad/README.md

 # Flask-Launchpad

-Flask-Launchpad is a small auto importer to import multiple blueprints and their routes.
+Flask-Launchpad is a small auto importer to import multiple blueprints and their routes + some extras.

 Can also handle multiple imports of flask_restx apis.

 This extension allows you to make multiple route files and not have to worry about manually importing each of them.